-“The Decameron” in translation means the book of ten days and its composed out of hundred novels with different themes and content.
+The Decameron in translation means the book of ten days and it is composed of hundred novels with different themes and content.
 The plot is divided into ten days and all the novels are linked by the plague which happened in Florence in 1348.

-“The Decameron” can be perceived as the start of the European prose.
-The themes are numerous as well as the sources, ideas and plot twists.
-Through the story, we have an insight into the everyday life of those times, the legends and the folk’s tales that came into Europe during the Crusade.
-Author has proven himself to be very familiar with the Ancient literature.
+The Decameron can be perceived as the start of European prose.
+The themes are numerous as well as the sources, ideas, and plot twists.
+Through the story, we have an insight into the everyday life of those times, the legends, and the folk tales that came into Europe during the Crusade.
+The author has proven himself to be very familiar with ancient literature.

 Genre: book of novels

-Theme: stories narrated by different people during the plague in Florence
+Theme: stories narrated by different people during the plague in Florence.

-Book Summary
+Summary

 The girl is between eighteen and twenty-eight years old while all the men are over twenty-five.
 Their names are Pampinea, Filostrato, Fiammetta, Elissa, Dioneo, Lauretta, Emilia, Panfilo, Filomena, Neifile.

-On Wednesday they went on a journey with their servants to the castle nearby Florence.
+On Wednesday they went on a journey with their servants to the castle in nearby Florence.
 They stayed there for two weeks and narrated stories for ten days because Friday and Saturday were rest days.

-The reasons for not narrating those days were stated by one of the girl at the end of the second day.
-They would skip Friday because it was the day of Jesus Christ’s torture so they thought it would be best to spend that day resting and they skipped over Saturday because that was the day Virgin Mary washed her hair so they would spend that day fasting in her honor and preparing for Sunday.
+The reasons for not narrating those days were stated by one of the girls at the end of the second day.
+They would skip Friday because it was the day of Jesus Christ's torture so they thought it would be best to spend that day resting and they skipped over Saturday because that was the day Virgin Mary washed her hair so they would spend that day fasting in her honor and preparing for Sunday.

 Every day ten stories were narrated (everyone told one per day) and in the end, they told a hundred stories.

 Their themes were very different but linked by the same principle of a free renaissance spirit.
-They are open, judge judgments and are critical .They glorified courage and wisdom.
+They are open, judgemental, and critical.
+They glorified courage and wisdom.

 Two main problems dominate through the stories, and they are wisdom or intelligence and love.
 The themes are also fortune related, for example on the second day they narrate about fickle fortune.